Warfarin (Coumadin®) Anticoagulant Medication

 - Follow a special meal plan to lose or gain weight.

-- Changing your eating habits may mean that you will be getting more or less Vitamin K in the foods you eat.
-If you change your eating habits, your doctor may want to check your blood more frequently to see how the warfarin therapy is working.
+Changing your eating habits may mean that you will be getting more or less Vitamin K in the foods you eat.
+If you change your eating habits, your provider may want to check your blood more frequently to see how warfarin is working.

 If you want more servings of vegetables in your daily meal plan, choose vegetables that are not high in Vitamin K, such as corn, squash, potatoes, onions, carrots, cucumbers, celery, peppers, pumpkin, and tomatoes.